iai-group/UserSimConvRec/README.md

 * [jmrs1](https://github.com/iai-group/UserSimConvRec/tree/master/simulation/bot/jmrs1) was developed by us.
 It has been provided in `simulation/bot`.
 This is the meta version of [IAI Movie Bot](https://github.com/iai-group/moviebot), which is described in a demo paper that is to appear at CIKM'20 (see [arXiv version](https://arxiv.org/abs/2009.03668)).

+In this code base, we only provide the implementation for `jmrs1' given the license restrictions.

 ## Citation